 Polistes fuscatus can differentiate among normal wasp face images more rapidly and accurately than nonface images or manipulated faces.
 A close relative lacking facial recognition, Polistes metricus, however, lacks specialized face learning.
 Similar specializations for face learning are found in primates and other mammals, although P. fuscatus represents an independent evolution of specialization.

-The very colorful Polistes exclamans are common along the southern border and the eastern seaboard.
+The very colorful Polistes exclamans pictured at the top of this section, are common paper wasps along the southern border and the eastern seaboard.

 It’s fairly easy to confuse Polistes exclamans and Polistes dorsalis.
 They both have a series of yellow, black and red stripes on te absomen, and they share similar ranges.
 Odds are the wasps in the video are Polistes dorsalis.